firebase/firebaseui-web/GETTING_STARTED.md

 # Easily add sign-in to your web app with FirebaseUI for Web

 FirebaseUI for Web is a set of libraries built on the [Firebase Authentication](https://firebase.google.com/docs/auth) JavaScript SDK.
-Like the classic `firebaseui` package, it helps you ship authentication flows quickly, but the latest version is a complete rewrite with a modern modular architecture.
+It helps you ship authentication flows quickly with a modern modular architecture.

 FirebaseUI for Web now provides these benefits: